misiektoja/xbox_monitor/README.md

 ### Timezone

-It is recommended to specify your local time zone so the tool converts Xbox API timestamps to your time:
+The tool will try to automatically detect your local time zone so it can convert Xbox API timestamps to your time.

+In case you want to specify your timezone manually then change **LOCAL_TIMEZONE** variable from *'Auto'* to specific location, e.g.

 ```
 LOCAL_TIMEZONE='Europe/Warsaw'
 ```

+In such case it is not needed to install *tzlocal* pip module.

 ### SMTP settings